Adibla/ares/README.md

 _Here is a step-by-step guide to installing this cli using local clone._

-1. Clone project using git
+1. Using git, clone the project.
    ```sh
    git clone git@github.com:Adibla/ares.git
    ```
-2. Go to installation folder
+2. Navigate to the installation folder.
     ```sh
    cd ./ares
    ```